 During the implementation process, program funding will be provided to subrecipient awardees.
 Subrecipients must develop and implement policies, procedures, and processes to deliver and maintain projects/services.
 Projects and services may be provided by the subrecipient directly or in partnership with governmental, private sector, or non-profit partners.
 At the conclusion of the term specified in the subrecipient agreement, the grant will be closed.
 DEO, with the support provided by its designated partners, will monitor subrecipients throughout the life of the project.

 4.0 General Information

-The availability of HUD CDBG-DR funding was formally announced by publication in the Federal Register, Volume 85, Number 17 on January 27, 2020 (85 FR 4681).
+The availability of the funding was formally announced by publication in the Federal Register, Volume 85, Number 17 on January 27, 2020.